dylan-allen/CDWC-data-cleaning/README.md

 # Domestic Worker Mapping Project: Survey Data Cleaning
 *As part of SOC 116AC: "Work, Justice & the Labor Movement" and the UC Berkeley Labor Center*

-Want to see visualizations based on this data?
-Check them out [here](https://deepnote.com/@dylan-supencheck/SOC-116AC-Domestic-Worker-Commute-Mapping-wUVicJ6UQY6SNmzn_IcPtw)!
+**Want to see visualizations based on this data?
+Check them out [here](https://deepnote.com/@dylan-supencheck/SOC-116AC-Domestic-Worker-Commute-Mapping-wUVicJ6UQY6SNmzn_IcPtw)!**

-## What is this?

 These notebooks are written to clean data collected from California domestic workers surveyed on their demographics, commutes, and experiences with worker's rights violations.